newfies-dialer/newfies-dialer/docs/source/user-guide-doc/appointment.rst

-6) Get list of childs from an event
+6) Get list of child from an event
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    Event reoccuring in time will have a tail of sub events linked to the parent event.
+    Events, occurring in time, will have a tail of sub events linked to the parent event.
     Usually the integrator using APIs will keep track of the parent event and at some stage might need to retrieve information about the
     sub events.